-Rubber Mountain, with an altitude of more than 3,000 meters, overlooking and enjoying the panoramic view of Qinghai Lake
+Rubber Mountain, with an altitude of more than 3,000 meters, overlooking and enjoying panoramic view of Qinghai Lake

-Fu Qi Ancient City Ruin “Fu Qi” is the “The Language of the T’o-pa Wei” with meaning of “City of Kings”.
-The Fu Qi City Ruin is located in Tiebjia Village.
+Fu Qi Ancient City Ruin “Fu Qi” is “Language of T’o-pa Wei” with meaning of “City of Kings”.
+Fu Qi City Ruin is located in Tiebjia Village.
 It was an important hub to connect east and west in ancient times.
-The City Ruin was designated as the fourth batch of cultural relics protection units by Qingghai Government in 1986.
+City Ruin was designated as 4th batch of cultural relics protection units by Qingghai Government in 1986.

 Population and Ethnic groups

 As of 2012, Gonghe County has a total population of more than 134,000 people, including 22 ethnic minorities including Tibetan, Han, Hui, Salar, and Mongolian, among which, Tibetans account for 60% of county’s total population.

 Gonghe County is located in northeast of Qinghai Province, with a terrain high in northwest and low in southeast.
 It borders Qinghai Lake in north and Guinan County in southeast with county boundary by Longyangxia Reservoir.
 It covers an area of 16 square kilometers and about 145 kilometers away from Xining.

 Its northern part is Sun Moon Mountain and Qinghai Lake Basin, central part is Gonghe Basin, and southern part is Era Mountains and Yellow River Valley.
 It is with an average elevation of 3,200 meters.
 The highest point is Chelonggang in Era Mountains, with an elevation of 5,290 meters; the lowest point is estuary of Longyang Gorge in Yellow River Valley, with an elevation of 2,460 meters.